AI logo in woods

 Consumption Pain Points

-Sustainability has emerged as a corporate top priority, and corporate data centers and IT systems are a key area of focus given the heavy amounts of resource consumption that are involved in powering and cooling increasingly energy-hungry processing environments.
+Sustainability has emerged as a corporate top priority.
+Data centers and IT system infrastructures are key areas of focus for sustainability efforts given the massive amounts of resources required to power and cool these energy-hungry processing environments.

 Increased Energy Costs

-AI training, which requires massive computational resources, significantly boosts power consumption, leading to higher energy operational expenses.
+AI training requires massive computational resources that significantly increases power consumption and energy operational expenses.

 Environmental Concerns

-The surge in data center energy consumption contributes to a larger carbon footprint, raising environmental sustainability concerns.
+Surges in a data center's growing energy consumption expands an AI infrastructure's carbon footprint, raising environmental sustainability concerns.

 Capacity Constraints

-The high power demands of AI training and inference can strain data center infrastructure, leading to capacity limitations and potential bottlenecks.
+The high power demands needed for AI training and inference can strain data center infrastructure, limiting capacity and creating potential bottlenecks.

 Cooling Challenges

-AI workloads generate substantial heat, requiring efficient, next-gen liquid or immersion cooling systems to maintain optimal operating temperatures.
+AI workloads generate substantial heat that require efficient, next-gen liquid or immersion cooling systems to maintain optimal operating temperatures.

 GPU chip on motherboard

-Energy Consumption and Data Center Sustainability for AI, HPC and ML
+Energy Consumption & Data Center Sustainability for AI, HPC and ML

 Data Center Energy Effectiveness

-PUE measures the energy effectiveness of a data center by measuring the amount of raw power entering the data center and dividing it by the power used to run the IT equipment within it.
-A perfectly efficient data center would have a PUE of 1.0 – indicating that 100% of the power entering the data center was being used to power the equipment needed, with no waste.
+PUE measures data center energy effectiveness by tracking the amount of raw power that enters the data center and then dividing that number by the amount of power needed to run the IT equipment within it.
+A perfectly efficient data center would have a PUE of 1.0—indicating 100% of the power entering the data center is used to power the IT equipment, with no power wasted.

-In reality, PUE calculations need to consider the power used for cooling and power conversion.
-They also need to show measurements taken as a year-round average that includes the hot summer months when cooling requirements will drive up the power requirements for operations.
+In reality, PUE calculations are a bit more complicated because they need to account for the energy used for cooling and power conversion.
+They also need to factor measurements using year-round averages that include the hot summer months when cooling requirements drive up energy consumption and the power requirements for system and data center operations.

-According to the Uptime Institute, the average data center PUE is 1.58, and if your facility exceeds this, you should consider efforts to reduce it.
-Continuously monitoring PUE helps data center managers identify efficiency changes over time, such as during peak loads or the aforementioned seasonal shifts, allowing them to set goals, compare sites, and make the most informed energy decisions.
+Continuous monitoring of PUE helps data center managers identify efficiency changes over time, such as during peak loads or seasonal shifts, so that they can set proper usage effectiveness goals, compare data center sites, and make more informed energy decisions and investments.

-When data centers are tasked with handling larger and increasingly complex workloads, everything from weather forecasting to cancer research, adopting HPC, artificial intelligence (AI), and machine learning (ML) technologies creates tension between the innovation they enable and their environmental impact placing a strain on water usage, power consumption, and carbon footprint.
+When data centers are tasked with handling larger and increasingly more complex workloads, for everything from weather forecasting to cancer research, adopting HPC, artificial intelligence (AI), and machine learning (ML) technologies creates tension between the innovation they enable and their environmental impact.
+Data Centers can strain local water supplies and power grids while increasing greenhouse gas emissions.
+For example, in Northern Virginia, a major data center hub, water consumption by these facilities surged by 63% between 2019 and 2023.

-Reach out to Penguin Solutions today to learn our approach to AI infrastructure design for energy efficiency, integration of emerging cooling technologies, and how we help maximize data center performance while supporting sustainability goals.
+Reach out to Penguin Solutions today to learn how we design AI infrastructure for energy efficiency by integrating cooling technologies that enable you to maximize data center performance while still achieving your sustainability goals.

 Solar panels in desert